 – a private bathroom with a toilet and sometimes with a bath;

 – a wardrobe, bedside tables, a table, chairs;

 – a TV-set.

-These packages usually include accommodation, meals, excursions, transfer, and, what it the most important thing, taxes.
-If you divide such a package into separate parts, you’ll have to pay an accommodation and meals tax, a transfer tax, a tax on excursions.
-All in all you’ll have to pay much more than the package originally costs.
+These packages usually include accommodation, meals, excursions, transfer, and, what is the most important thing, taxes.
+If you divide such a package into separate parts, you’ll have to pay accommodation and meals tax, a transfer tax, a tax on excursions.
+All in all, you’ll have to pay much more than the package originally cost.

 By the way, speaking about resorts, travel agents usually offer tours at more reasonable prices, what we can’t say about online booking systems or about direct booking.